- Brand name

 Do not take codeine if you have alcohol dependence.

-Mersyndol DayStrength is not recommended for children under 12 years old.
+Do not give Mersyndol DayStrength to children under 12 years of age.

 Do not take Mersyndol DayStrength during the third trimester of pregnancy.